fanhuahaitang/crawler-api/README.md

 }

 interface crawlerFile {
-  (options: string | requestOptions, filePathName: string): Promise<number>; // The number is file size.
+  (options: string | requestOptions, filePathName: string): Promise<number>; // The number is file size of bytes.
 }

 //Use a jquery rule to get some info from the root element of the webpage.